PECASE : Prognosis / Diagnosis and Control: Health and Energy

 - Chen Liu, Rui Ma, Hao Bai, Zhongliang Li, Franck Gechter, et al..
 Hybrid modeling of power electronic system for hardware-in-the-loop application.
 Electric Power Systems Research, Elsevier, 2018, 163, pp.502-512. ⟨10.1016/j.epsr.2018.06.018⟩. ⟨hal-02004133⟩

 - Mohamed Benallouch, Rachid Outbib, Mohamed Boutayeb, Edouard Laroche.
 Robust Observers for a Class of Nonlinear Systems Using PEM Fuel Cells as a Simulated Case Study.
-Control Systems Technology, IEEE Transactions on, 2018. ⟨hal-02095882⟩
+IEEE Transactions on Control Systems Technology, Institute of Electrical and Electronics Engineers, 2018. ⟨hal-02095882⟩

 Communication dans un congrès

 - Bruno Lawson, Khalifa Aguir, Zouhair Haddi, Tomas Fiorido, Rachid Bouchakour, et al..
 Toward a Selective Detection of Ethanol by Perspiration.
 2018 IEEE Sensors, Oct 2018, New Delhi, France. pp.1-4, ⟨10.1109/ICSENS.2018.8589599⟩. ⟨hal-02065763⟩

 - Samia Mellah, Guillaume Graton, El Mostafa El Adel, Mustapha Ouladsine, Alain Planchais.
 On fault detection and isolation applied on unicycle mobile robot sensors and actuators.
 2018 7th International conference on Systems and Control (ICSC), Oct 2018, Valencia, Spain. pp.148-153. ⟨hal-02003348⟩